Team Admin Panel ## What is the Admin Panel? The [Admin Panel](https://app.warp.dev/admin/) provides team administrators with centralized control over organization-wide settings in Warp. It allows you to manage workspace settings that are enforced across all members of your team. :::note Admin Panel

 Billing Settings

-Usage Based Pricing Enable pay-as-you-go billing for AI requests beyond your plan's included quota.
+Usage Based Pricing Enable pay-as-you-go billing for credits beyond your plan’s included quota.
 When enabled, you can set:

 Monthly Spending Limit Set a maximum monthly overage spending limit to control costs.
 The system displays current overage usage including: